 This lesson was a long time in coming and a bit of a hard one to learn.
 You see, when I first learned that blogging was a thing you could do for profit, I was all over it–it’s most of the initial reason I got into photography in the first place and did a lot of research as to how to make my blog more interesting to a general audience.

 However, I hated the feeling I got when I poured my heart into a post or into a sponsorship, only to be disappointed when the traffic didn’t match my expectations.
 (The day I discovered the Stats button in Blogger may have been one of the worst in my blogging life, I realize now in hindsight.)

-Basically, I finally reached a point when blogging for profit wasn’t what I wanted–I realized I wanted to write to ultimately please myself without having to worry about the numbers.
-And even though a part of me would still love to make money doing this, I realize that for me, it’s better this way because blogging can forever remain my happy hobby rather than my forced job.
+A few years into blogging, I reached a point when I realized blogging for profit wasn’t the be-all, end-all–I realized I wanted to write to ultimately please myself and help other people without obsessing about the numbers.
+And even though I now make a small income from blogging, I realize that for me, it’s better to keep the focus not so much on the money and numbers but on the joy of just doing it, which means that blogging can forever remain my happy hobby rather than my forced job.

 5. However, caring about gaining more followers (at least initially) made me a better blogger

 Okay, okay–I know I just said that the numbers don’t matter.
 BUT, it was the pursuit of numbers that got me to read up on blogging things such as templates, html, including photos in every post, etc. Now, when I look back at my first few years of posting, I cringe at the awkward placement of the photos and the weird spacing of some of the paragraphs.
 In fact, I think I’m going to make it a goal this summer to go back and reformat all my old posts to make them more accessible.